 - Singing waitstaff at Ellens Stardust Diner

-After our first trip to New York City with Will, I already can’t wait to go back and explore more of the city with him.
+After our first trip to New York City with a toddler, I already can’t wait to go back and explore more of the city with him.
 This trip was also a reminder to me that the best forms of entertainment at this age are often the ones that cost nothing.
 Aside from one admission to the Central Park Zoo, the rest of our sightseeing was totally free.
-Will had a blast, the three of us somehow had the best nights sleep in a small hotel room (a rarity for traveling with kids) and our 6 1/2 hour drive each way was painless.
-And even if it didn’t go so smoothly, as can be the case with many trips with a little one, the look of amazement on his face when we drove into the big city for the first time and he took in all of the taxis, flashing lights and beeping horns would have made it worth it alone.
+Our son had a blast, the three of us somehow had the best nights sleep in a small hotel room (a rarity for traveling with kids) and our 6 1/2 hour drive each way was painless.
+And even if it didn’t go so smoothly, as can be the case with many trips with a little one, the look of amazement on our son’s face when we drove into the big city for the first time would have made it worth it alone.